Jose Siri Player Props: Rays vs. Tigers

-Jose Siri, with a slugging percentage of .333 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays against the Detroit Tigers, with Tarik Skubal on the mound, August 5 at 1:10 PM ET.
+Jose Siri, with a slugging percentage of .265 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays versus the Detroit Tigers, with Matt Manning on the hill, August 6 at 1:40 PM ET.

-In his most recent game, he racked up three RBI (going 2-for-5 with a home run) against the Tigers.
+In his last game he had a hitless performance (0-for-2) against the Tigers.

 Jose Siri Game Info & Props vs. the Tigers